bensteinberg/monome-classes/README.md

 Together, init.ck and test.ck demonstrate the methods, variables, and events available.
 At the moment, identification and management of grid size, orientation, and number of arc encoders are left to the user.

+arcinit.ck and arctest.ck are an example of using the arc's encoders to control the frequencies of an oscillator and its modulator, as well as the use of maps to write to the arc's LEDs.